Steliosk9/Google_Books-React.Js/README.md

 **JSON**- Javascript object notation, syntax for storing and exchanging information.<br>
 **Express** - Node.js web app framework designed to make developing websites, web apps, & API's much easier.<br>
 **MVC** - The Model-View-Controller is an architectural pattern that separates an application into three main logical components: the             model, the view, and the controller.<br>
-**MongoDB** - A cross-platform document-oriented database program,classified as a NoSQL database program uses JSON-like documents with                 schema.<br>
+**MongoDB** - A cross-platform document-oriented database program,classified as a NoSQL database program uses<br>                    JSON-like documents with schema.<br>
 **Mongoose** - An object modeling tool for MongoDB.
-Manages relationships between data and translates between objects in code and the                  representation of them in MongoDB.<br>
+Manages relationships between data and translates between <br>                    objects in code and the representation of them in MongoDB.<br>
 **Axios** - Promise-based HTTP client for javascript that can be used in the front and backend of an application.<br>
 **Heroku** - A cloud based platform that lets companies build, deliver, monitor and scale applications.<br>